Skip to content

 Dindu Buttas

-Beat Buttas
+Beetu Buttas

 Corner Buttas

 Some kanjivarams feature dramatic corner buttas, most often consisting of striking interlocked paisleys enclosing intricate motifs and patterns.
+They are woven at the intersection of the body and the pallu of the sari, at a forty-five degree angle.

 While saris dotted with buttas might look less complex than those with elaborate designs all over the body, the latter are likely to be woven with a jacquard while in the former layout, every single butta requires the insertion of an extra weft yarn by hand on the loom.